 The University of Kansas is dedicated to creating a diverse, equitable, and inclusive working and learning environment.
 Individuals who are committed to furthering these causes are encouraged to apply.
 We especially welcome applicants from groups traditionally underrepresented in Physics and Astronomy.
 This includes, but is not limited to, women, racial and ethnic underrepresented minorities, and LGBTQIA individuals as well as those residing at the intersection of these axes.
 In addition, candidates with experience and/or demonstrated potential to effectively contribute to a diverse and inclusive learning environment are especially encouraged to apply.

-For a complete announcement and to apply online, go to http://www.employment.ku.edu/academic/18308BR.
-A complete online application includes the following materials: cover letter, curriculum vitae, a research statement (up to 5 pages), a teaching statement (up to 2 pages), and the names, e-mail addresses, and contact information for at least three references.
-Applicants should arrange for electronic letters of reference to be sent to Professor Hume Feldman, Chair, Department of Physics & Astronomy, University of Kansas, email@example.com.
-Initial review of applications will begin February 1, 2021.
+For a complete announcement and to apply online, go to https://employment.ku.edu/academic/19038BR.
+A complete application includes the following materials: cover letter, curriculum vitae, a research statement (up to five pages), a teaching statement (up to two pages), and the names, e-mail addresses, and contact information for at least three references.
+Applicants should arrange for three letters of reference to be sent electronically to Professor Hume Feldman, Chair, Department of Physics & Astronomy, University of Kansas, email@example.com.
+Initial review of applications will begin August 20, 2021.
 For full consideration, all application documents and reference letters must be received before this date.
 Late applications will be accepted as long as needed to identify a qualified pool.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, and genetic information in the university's programs and activities.
 Retaliation is also prohibited by university policy.
 The following persons have been designated to handle inquiries regarding the nondiscrimination policies and are the Title IX coordinators for their respective campuses: Director of the Office of Institutional Opportunity & Access, IOA@ku.edu, Room 1082, Dole Human Development Center, 1000 Sunnyside Avenue, Lawrence, KS 66045, 785-864-6414, 711 TTY (for the Lawrence, Edwards, Parsons, Yoder, and Topeka campuses); Director, Equal Opportunity Office, Mail Stop 7004, 4330 Shawnee Mission Parkway, Fairway, KS 66205, 913-588-8011, 711 TTY (for the Wichita, Salina, and Kansas City, Kansas medical center campuses).